Ekultek/Zeus-Scanner/README.md

  - `whichcraft` package is required to check if nmap and sqlmap are on your system if you want to use them
  - `pyvirtualdisplay` package is required to hide the browser display while finding the search URL
  - `xvfb` is required by pyvirtualdisplay, it will be installed if not installed on your first run
+ - `lxml` is required to parse XML data for the sitemap and save it as such
+ - `google-api-python-client` is required to search via Google's API client
+ - `psutil` is required to search for running sqlmap API sessions
+ - `httplib2` is required to allow user-agent changes during Google's API client searches

 ### Installing